-If a student arrives at school in nonconforming clothing, the student will be sent to the office and the parent will be contacted and is expected to bring the student conforming clothing.
-If the parent cannot provide conforming clothing, the student will be provided with conforming clothing by the school that must be worn for the day.
+If a student arrives at school in nonconforming clothing, the student will be asked to call home to contact their parent/guardian and the parent/guardian is expected to bring the student conforming clothing.
+If the parent cannot provide conforming clothing, the student will be provided with conforming clothing by the school, when possible, that must be worn for the day.
 In addition, students may not alter their conforming clothing at any time that violates this Policy.

 and follow this Policy.
-The student must adjust their clothing to comply with this Policy prior
+The student will be required to adjust their clothing to comply with this Policy.

-As applicable, students whose violations of this Policy continue to be habitual, further discipline will be administered which could include suspension and/or expulsion.
+As applicable, students whose violations of this Policy continue to be habitual, further discipline will be administered which could include suspension.

 PLEASE NOTE: In any and all cases concerning interpretation of this Policy, the school administration reserves the absolute right to determine what constitutes proper compliance.
 The school will make available appropriate resources to assist any student who cannot afford a uniform that complies with the school’s uniform dress code Policy.

 Students or parents requesting an exemption from any provision of this Policy for religious or other reasons should contact School Administration directly to request the exemption.

 Any parent or guardian who chooses to exempt a student from this Policy must comply with the following procedure:

 - The parent or guardian must submit a written request for exemption to the Head of School that includes a description of the basis for the claim as well as documentation supporting the basis for the claim.
 This written exemption will remain confidential and on file for the duration of the school year.